Davvex87/roblox-hx/README.md

 # Roblox-HX
 A tool for haxe which allows roblox game developers to program their game using the Haxe programming language and compile it to lua to be used in their games.
-It uses Haxe's built in lua transpiler for this translation for 100% Haxe features coverage.
+It uses Haxe's built-in lua transpiler to ensure that 100% of Haxe's language features are covered.

 > [!WARNING]
 > This tool is still in very early alpha, it is not recommended to be used in production quite yet.